NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_player_set_model_on_initial_spawn 1 // Whether to set a player's model when they first join the server.
 Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_new_round     1 // Whether to set a player's model when they spawn on each new round.
 Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_respawn       1 // Whether to set a player's model when they are respawned.
-Set to false if your players are not enforcing their custom player models.
+Set to false if your players are not enforcing their custom player models. ttt_traitors_know_swapper             0 // Whether the Traitors are told when a member of the Jester team is really a Swapper ttt_monsters_know_swapper             0 // Whether the Monsters are told when a member of the Jester team is really a Swapper ttt_killers_know_swapper              0 // Whether the Killer is told when a member of the Jester team is really a Swapper

 // Sprint
 ttt_sprint_enabled              1    // Whether to enable sprinting.
 NOTE: Disabling sprinting doesn't hide the bar on the client UI but it will never change from being 100% full